Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Application to real data

 \subsection{$\alpha$-parameter tuning}

-The values of $\alpha$ are chosen via cross-validation on a data-driven basis \cite{Tsa2015}.
-In order to determine the optimal $\alpha$ values for transforming $d_{t,x}$ of each country/region, an expanding window approach \cite{Hyn2021} is adopted.
-As mentioned in Section 2.4, data from year 1983 to 2010 serve as the training set, while the remaining eight years (2011-2018) form the out-of-sample test set.
+The values of $\alpha$ are chosen on a data-driven basis via cross-validation \cite{Tsa2015}.
+In order to determine the optimal $\alpha$ values for transforming $d_{t,x}$ in each country/region, an expanding window approach \cite{Hyn2021} is adopted.
+As aforementioned, the training set spans 1983-2010, with the remaining eight years (2011-2018) reserved as the test set.

-To tune the $\alpha$\nobreakdash-parameter, the training set undergoes an additional split into sub-training and validation sets.
-Starting with an initial sub-training set of 15 years, the training window expands by one year at a time, while maintaining a fixed validation period of four years.
-This results in a total of ten iterations.
-For example, in the first iteration, the sub-training set spans 1983-1997, while validation covers 1998-2001.
-In the final iteration, the sub-training set spans 1983-2006, with validation covering 2007-2010.
-By progressively increasing the sub-training set size, this approach enhances generalisability and mitigates the risk of overfitting to a limited subset of data.
+Within the training set, an additional split into sub-training and validation sets is performed.
+Starting with an initial sub-training period of 15 years, the window expands by one year at a time while maintaining a fixed four-year validation period, resulting in ten iterations.
+For instance, in the first iteration, the sub-training set spans 1983-1997 with validation covering 1998-2001.
+In the last iteration, sub-training spans 1983-2006 with validation covering 2007-2010.
+This progressive expansion improves generalisability and mitigates overfitting to limited data.

-The flexibility of the $\alpha$\nobreakdash-parameter allows the transformation to adapt to different mortality patterns, but excessive flexibility may lead to overfitting, particularly if $\alpha$ is overly sensitive to small variations in the sub-training data.
-To prevent this, the \texttt{optim} function in R \cite{Rstats2024} is used to select optimal $\alpha$ values within the range of $[0,1]$ that minimise the average RMSE in the validation set.
-In addition, a penalisation mechanism is applied to exclude $\alpha$ values that yield negative detection limits, preventing implausible negative estimates of $\hat{d}_{t,x}$.
+The $\alpha$\nobreakdash-parameter offers flexibility to adapt to different mortality patterns, but excessive flexibility may cause overfitting if $\alpha$ is overly sensitive to small variations.
+To address this, the \texttt{optim} function in R \cite{Rstats2024} is used to select optimal $\alpha$ values within the range of $[0,1]$ that minimise the average RMSE in the validation set.
+A penalisation mechanism is also applied to exclude $\alpha$ values that produce implausible $\hat{d}_{t,x}$.

-Using female data as an example, Table~\ref{dxf-alpha-tbl} tabulates the $\alpha$ values chosen for the best model that yields higher forecast accuracy.
-Interestingly, only six countries/regions have an optimal $\alpha$ value of 0, suggesting that the intermediate $\alpha$ values are more suitable for female mortality forecasting than both EDA and LRA.
+Using female data as an example, Table~\ref{tab:female-alpha} reports the optimal $\alpha$ values and their corresponding average validation RMSE.
+Interestingly, only five countries/regions have an optimal $\alpha$ value of 0, indicating that the intermediate $\alpha$ values are generally more suitable for female mortality forecasting than LRA.